lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Parameters
 ----------

 ..
+This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).

+..
 Here, configuration parameters will be displayed in a table with the following fields:

 .. - Parameter name.